 Also mind the cluster of the dark, giant Strelitzia Nicolai behind.
 It seems to be almost eight meters tall, while finger banana trees easily grow up to 5 or even 6 meters.
 The normal commercial types reach about 3 meters.

 Strelitzias produce flowers only contrary to bananas.
 An outstanding specimen depicted below shows the development of fruit.
-This was captured at a 5 Star hotel of Puerto de la Cruz.
+This was captured at the 5 Star hotel Botanico of Puerto de la Cruz.

 Platanos de Canarias with Tenerife bananas received the IGP seal of World Uniqueness in 2013.

 They are resistant to banana disease, are delicious and full of important nutrients, such as potassium.
 Also, they can be eaten raw.

 Depicted is a Tenerife 'platanos' (banana) plantation in Calle Mississippi in Los Portreros of Toscal Longuera.
 Notice the snow on the mountains on the horizon.
 The photo was taken in March 2016.
 More fell at the beginning of April, while the bananas on this farm profited from more rain.
 This is rather normal for December and January or, by the latest February.

 About the banana disease in Spanish Kindly translate online...